 Augments – Attachments that enhance Creatures with new traits or stat boosts.

-Traps – Cards that activate automatically when specific conditions are met, generally played face down.
+Traps – Cards that trigger automatically when specific conditions are met, typically played face down.

 Catalysts – Special cards put into play at the start of the game with limited Energy Counters to spend on their abilities.